anki-code/xonsh-cheatsheet/README.md

     #)
     ```

-3. Wrap the tool into bash subprocess:
+3. Wrap the tool into a bash subprocess:

     ```python
     !(bash -c "echo 123")